WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 ### Storing Protected Personal Information

-Storing protected personal information and mediating access to the same requires that an active agent is running on a device controlled by the subject.
+Storing personally identifiable information (PII), or sensitive personal information (SPI) and mediating access to the same requires that an active agent is running on a device controlled by the subject.
 The active agent can be run on behalf of the subject and allows the subject entity to define access control rules.

-If an application needs to store PPI data, we believe they should provide access to these through an active agent that can adhere to entity selected authorisation policies.
-PPI should not be stored unencrypted on a decentralised storage network.
+If an application needs to store PII or SPI data, we believe they should provide access to these through an active agent that can adhere to entity selected authorisation policies.
+PII AND SPI should not be stored unencrypted on a decentralised storage network.

 [added "unencrypted" -- is this our thinking?]

 ### Mediated Access

-If any data requires that an access policy, then it is seems that the the easiest way to provide access to the data is through an active agent.
+If any data requires an access policy, then it seems that the the easiest way to provide access to the data is through an active agent.
 This is probably the case for mediated access to personally identifiable information.